Insights into Symmetry and Substitution Patterns Governing Singlet-Triplet Energy Gap in the Chemical Space of Azaphenalenes: Introduction

 where $t$ is the effective electron-hopping integral between sites (or orbitals) and $\Delta E$ is the energy penalty for double occupancy.
 Here, the first term represents the direct (Hund-type) exchange that stabilizes the triplet, while the second term is analogous to the antiferromagnetic superexchange interaction term $(-t^2/U)$ in the Hubbard model~\cite{fazekas1999lecture}.
 When the magnitude of this kinetic exchange term outweighs the exchange contribution,

 the singlet lies below the triplet, resulting in a negative STG.

-Although some computational studies~\cite{de2019inverted,ehrmaier2019singlet} suggest the possibility of Hund’s rule violations, the existence of negative STGs remains controversial as the experimental evidence is scarce, and reported violations may arise from artifacts introduced by quantum chemistry approximations rather than genuine physical effects~\cite{dreuw2023inverted}.
+Leupin et al.~\cite{leupin1980low} first proposed the possibility of an inverted STG in cycl[3.3.3]azine, commonly known as cyclazine (1AP), a triangular polycyclic molecule.
+Hund’s rule violations manifested as negative STGs in both cyclazine and heptazine (7AP) were first predicted by computational studies~\cite{de2019inverted,ehrmaier2019singlet}.
+Notably, Ehrmaier et al. also provided experimental support for singlet– triplet inversion in a heptazine derivative (tri-anisole heptazine) using time-resolved photoluminescence measurements, where an unusually long fluorescence lifetime persisted even in the presence of molecular oxygen, which would normally quench triplet states \cite{wrigley2025singlet}.
+A subsequent computational analysis highlighted potential methodological pitfalls affecting singlet–triplet inversions when lower-level approaches are used~\cite{dreuw2023inverted}.
+However, high-level electronic-structure calculations~\cite{loos2023heptazine,loos2025correction}, including those employing CC3, have unambiguously confirmed the existence of genuine inverted singlet–triplet gaps.
+More recently, the INVEST property was also confirmed for pentaazaphenalene (5AP) through an experimental study based on anion photoelectron spectroscopy \cite{wilson2024spectroscopic}.

 An exhaustive search~\cite{majumdar2024resilience} of the structurally diverse small-molecule chemical space, bigQM7$\omega$, containing $\sim$13,000 molecules with CONF atoms~\cite{kayastha2022resolution}, revealed no violations of Hund’s rule.
 This suggests that achieving ${\rm STG}<0$ requires non-trivial molecular frameworks absent from conventional small-molecule chemical space~\cite{majumdar2024resilience}.
-Leupin et al.~\cite{leupin1980low} first proposed the possibility of an inverted STG in cycl[3.3.3]azine, commonly known as cyclazine (1AP), a triangular polycyclic molecule.
-In recent years, computational studies have reported STG $<$ 0 for both cyclazine and heptazine (7AP)~\cite{de2019inverted,ehrmaier2019singlet}.
-This has spurred growing interest in azaphenalenes as potential candidates for realizing inverted STG (INVEST)~\cite{loos2023heptazine,loos2025correction}.